-Height: 1 foot, 8 inches to 2 feet, 3 inches tall at the shoulder
+Height:20 to 27 inches tall at the shoulder

 You might say the Plott Hound is a dog of a different color.
 He stands out from the other coonhounds not only for his short brindle or black with brindle coat but also for being the only coonhound not descended from foxhounds.
 In fact, he's really more of a big game hound than a coonhound, and Plott people say it's almost a sin to coonhunt a Plott.